dgunawan/product-delivery-ingredients/index.md

 The very basics of software development, object-oriented programming, design patterns or hygienne factors of a technical team or prodcut team are not covered, as the expectation is that the team are already aware of these and other standard industry practices.

+This list of ingredients is definitely not prescriptive, things can and should be added or removed to fit one's environment and circumstamces.

 ### Before Starting
 * Understand [Agile Principles](http://agilemanifesto.org/)
 * Understand [Lean Principles](https://www.lean.org/WhatsLean/Principles.cfm)